Pregnancy Immunization Recommendations

 California Vaccines for Children (VFC) Program

-The California Vaccines for Children (VFC) program helps families by providing free vaccines to doctors who serve eligible children through age 18 years.
+CDC's Vaccines for Children (VFC) program helps families by providing vaccines at no cost to doctors who serve eligible children through age 18 years.
 That way, children can get the routine immunizations they need at little or no out-of-pocket cost to the family.

 California Thimerosal (Mercury) Law

-The new Mercury-Free Act took effect on July 1, 2006.
-The Act prohibits administering vaccines containing more than trace thimerosal preservative to pregnant women or to children under age three.
+The Mercury-Free Act took effect on July 1, 2006.
+The Act prohibits administering vaccines containing more than traces of thimerosal preservative to pregnant women or to children younger than three years of age.
+Due to limited supplies of seasonal influenza vaccine, however, an exemption to this law has been granted through June 30, 2013.